 Create a balance

 Organizations are only one way our student life team helps our lawyers create a healthy mind, work, and body balance.
-Stress relief and wellness activities-such as yoga-are offered routinely in our meditation room.
+Stress relief and wellness activities—such as yoga—are offered regularly in our meditation room.

 Lunchtime sessions for law students, networking, and affinity group get-togethers are other ways we strive to keep students connected and help them unwind.
 We also get back to basics, sometimes painting rocks or decorating jack-o-lanterns to take a break from studies, bond, and relax.

-Our students anticipate the annual activities we organize.
-From the PILA Auction, to the Hanley Bowl law student flag football game, to the Barristers' Ball, to the Katie Westbrook 5K Race & Dog Walk, we offer a variety of endeavors to meet your personal and professional interests and ambitions.
+Our students anticipate our annual activities, like the PILA Auction, the Hanley Bowl law student flag football game, the Barristers' Ball and the Katie Westbrook 5K Race & Dog Walk among others.
+We offer a variety of events and opportunities to fit your personal and professional interests and ambitions.